-In the context of the Caribbean, a green economy is one that aims for long-term prosperity, rather than solely for growth, through equitable distribution of economic benefits and effective management of ecological resources.
+In the context of the Caribbean, a Green Economy is one that aims for long-term prosperity, rather than solely for growth, through equitable distribution of economic benefits and effective management of ecological resources.
 It is economically viable and resilient to both external and internal shocks; self-directed and not driven by external agendas or funding opportunities, and self-reliant by being based predominantly on domestic production and investment.
-A Caribbean green economy is pro-poor and generates decent jobs and working conditions that offer opportunities for self-advancement for local people.
-Other characteristics of a Caribbean green economy include these:
+A Caribbean Green Economy is pro-poor and generates decent jobs and working conditions that offer opportunities for self-advancement for local people.
+A Caribbean Green Economy would also be characterised by:

-- Industries optimise the relationship between demand and domestically produced supply. - Best practices are rewarded and bad practices discouraged. - Businesses apply "triple bottom line" principles to produce net flows of economic, social and environmental benefits. - The needs and constraints of specific groups such as female single heads of households are addressed in labour and welfare policies and practices. - Educational systems and options offer young people knowledge, disciplines and skills that are relevant to their lives and potential career opportunities.
+- Industries that optimise the relationship between demand and domestically produced supply. - Best practices which are rewarded and bad practices discouraged. - Businesses which apply "triple bottom line" principles to produce net flows of economic, social and environmental benefits.

-- Dependency on imported or high carbon sources of energy is reduced and eliminated where feasible. - Available natural, human, cultural and physical resources are used efficiently based on realistic assessment and optimal deployment. - Positive and mutually reinforcing intersectoral and rural-urban economic linkages are created.
+- The needs and constraints of specific groups such as female single heads of households are addressed in labour and welfare policies and practices. - Educational systems and options which offer young people knowledge, disciplines and skills that are relevant to their lives and potential career opportunities. - Dependency on imported or high carbon sources of energy is reduced and eliminated where feasible. - Available natural, human, cultural and physical resources are used efficiently, based on realistic assessment and optimal deployment. - Positive and mutually reinforcing intersectoral and rural-urban economic linkages are created.